Tanvi3004/Simple-RNN-Sentiment-Analysis-App/README.md

   - Helps model generalize better, improving accuracy.
  ### 4. Balance the Dataset for Better Predictions
 Check if your dataset is biased towards one sentiment
+- Why?
+  - If the dataset is imbalanced, the model learns a bias.
+  - Balancing it ensures fair learning.